Complete Financial Questionnaire

 Applicants are underwritten individually whether it’s on a Single or Dual basis.

 So let’s say Sarah is overweight.
 If she applied for a single application, she’d face a premium increase.
-Same goes for a dual application, though her partner would get the regular price.

 Dual will still be better value than two single applications.